openiotstudio/general/convenings/calendar.md

 November 5 - 13, 2016 in Shenzhen, China.

-In collaboration with The Incredible Machine
+In collaboration with The Incredible Machine and ThingsCon.

 ### Netgain